RedHatQE/firewatch/docs/cli_usage_guide.md

 Additionality, a Jira label `job_passed_since_ticket_created` is added to above OPEN issues.

 This tool also has the functionality to find open Jira issues that were retriggered in the current week.
-It will detect if a job was re-run in current week (due to infra, pre-phase failures etc), and add the JIRA label `job_retriggered_since_ticket_created` to exiting open JIRA issues.
+It will detect if a job was re-run in current week (due to infra, pre-phase failures etc), and add the JIRA label `job_retriggered_since_ticket_created` to existing open JIRA issues.

 ### `jira-config-gen`